xerolinux/XeroSite/docs/priv/current-situation.md

 If you’re able and willing to contribute, your help could make a real difference in what happens next.
 No amount is too small, and every bit helps in these uncertain times.

-I would like to also mention that this is time sensitive.
-We only have one Airport and there are talks of closing it down.
-As a result if I am to get out, it has to be soon....
+I must emphasize that this situation is incredibly time-sensitive.
+Our city has only one airport, and there are active discussions about shutting it down.
+If I’m going to make it out, it has to be soon, extremely soon.
+We need to act now before it's too late.

 To do so head on over to [**FundRazr**](https://fundrazr.com/XeroLinux?ref=ab_eBckkc){:target="_blank"}.